auroramaurizio/my_DNA_seq_pipelines/MPOS/README.md

 ![Example](Pictures/ExcessTA.png)
-*Excess of T-As SNVs due to T-A un-balance in the first 4 bases of the read.
+*Excess of T-As SNVs due to T-A un-balance in the 4th nt of the read.
 Calls before and after trimming.